jameseraynor/spring/Spring-Reactive-Demo-Study-Guide.md

 15. **What are the benefits of using constructor injection over field injection?**

+### 7. Spring Security with Reactive Applications

+- **Reactive Security vs. Traditional Security:**
+  - Non-blocking security filters
+  - Reactive authentication and authorization
+  - SecurityWebFilterChain vs. SecurityFilterChain

+- **JWT in Reactive Applications:**
+  - Stateless authentication
+  - Token generation and validation
+  - Custom authentication managers

+- **Role-based Access Control:**
+  - Method-level security
+  - URL-based security rules
+  - Authority vs. Role differences

+## Security-Related Interview Questions

+16. **How does Spring Security work in a reactive application?**

+17. **What is JWT and why is it suitable for reactive applications?**

+18. **Explain the difference between authentication and authorization.**

+19. **How would you implement role-based access control in Spring WebFlux?**

+20. **What is the purpose of SecurityWebFilterChain?**

+21. **How do you handle password encoding in a reactive application?**

+22. **What are the benefits of stateless authentication?**

+23. **How would you implement logout in a JWT-based system?**

+24. **What security considerations should you have for reactive endpoints?**

+25. **How do you test secured reactive endpoints?**

 ## Code Examples to Study

 ### 1. Creating a Reactive Repository